Kavya-25/Kavya-25/README.md

 - 👋 Hi, I’m @Kavya-25
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🌐 The link to my personal portfolio website is [here](https://kavyaportfolio25.netlify.app/)

 <!---
 Kavya-25/Kavya-25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.